-Posted March 23, 2020 – Due to the current public health crisis, the AMI 2020 Meeting currently scheduled for May 13-15, 2020, “Advancing Culturally Responsive Research and Researchers,” has been rescheduled for June 2-4, 2021.
-The institute will be held at the Columbus Convention Center with the same schedule (Wednesday-Friday) and as many of the same presenters as available.
-We will be issuing full refunds for all registrations.
+Posted April 8, 2020 – Due to the current public health crisis, the AMI 2020 Meeting scheduled for May 13-15, 2020, “Advancing Culturally Responsive Research and Researchers,” has been rescheduled for June 2-4, 2021.
+We will be issuing full refunds for all current registrations.

 The College of Education and Human Ecology (EHE) and the EHE Data Access & Analysis Core, The Ohio State University are sponsoring a 3-day advanced methods institute entitled, Advancing Culturally Responsive Research and Researchers.

 The goal of this event is to provide an opportunity for an open and challenging discussion of the ways in which research methods impact the cultural relevance and sustainability of scholarly research in the social-behavioral sciences.
 The institute will be comprised of a series of workshops, with each workshop focusing on a methodological issue (e.g., sampling, design, measurement and data collection, data analysis) that has key implications for the protection of cultural identities, traditions and ways of life.
 Workshops will build attendees’ skills, highlight issues relevant to research among diverse populations, and employ examples from data sets which address issues which are culturally relevant.

 Greater Columbus Convention Center